 Withdrawal from a course without academic penalty may be made within the first 60 percent of the course.
 The student will receive a grade of "W" for withdrawal.
-After that time, the student will receive a grade of "F" from the instructor.
+After that time, the student will receive the grade earned at the end of the course.
 (In the case of mitigating circumstances documented by the instructor and approved by the dean, a grade of "W" may be awarded.)
 Administrative withdrawals may be initiated by an instructor in the event of excessive absences on the part of the student.
 Students should refer to the course outline.
 In addition, an instructor may recommend withdrawal if it is believed a student is experiencing undue academic difficulty.
 Students cannot withdraw via their myTyler account.
+Students on financial aid are strongly encouraged to meet with a financial aid counselor before withdrawing from any class, as it may result in significant financial burden on the student.
+Students are responsible to understand the consequences intended or not for withdrawing.
+Students are responsible for reviewing final course grades in their myTyler account at the end of the academic term.
+Per VCCS policy, the college may not expunge a students course enrollment after the last day to drop with a refund.